Monfundme/readme/README.md

 ### **2. Funding & Withdrawal**
 - Users can donate to a campaign using their Web3 wallets (Wagmi/Viem) or social authentication via Turnkey.
 - Funds are stored in the smart contract.
-- If the campaign close date is reached, the **Vote Executor Contract** allows for fund release.
+- If the campaign close date is reached, regardless of the target being met, the **Vote Executor Contract** allows for fund release.
-- If the target is not reached within the deadline, donors can withdraw their contributions.

 ### **3. Blockchain Data Indexing & Real-time Updates**
 - **Envio** continuously tracks campaign data (donations, approvals, and fund releases) on-chain.